jerrold110/Lake-to-warehouse-batch-pipeline-for-retail-enterprise-data/README.md

 ### Sink (Warehouse)
 The Data warehouse uses Kimball dimensional modelling.
 The fact table contains the base fact data (sale) and the dimensional tables contain dimensions of that fact.
 Dimensional tables has an insert_date column for SCD, which is also used in the primary key value.
 Fact table has a unique key payment_id (payment_date is included in PK because this table is partitioned on payment_date).

 Dimension tables are upserted before insert into fact table so as to preserve foreign key RI constraints.
-There are indexes and partitions on this table schema to improve query performance more details are in `database/scripts/create_tables.sql`
+There are indexes and partitions on this table schema to improve query performance more details are in `database/scripts/create_tables.sql`.
+During deployment of system a new user ABC is created for the Spark cluster to read and write data to Postgres instead of root user.

 ![Data](/images/Database%20schema.png "Database")